jraby/1brc/README.md

 Then spin up N goroutines that would parse through each section in concurrently.
 Once the goroutines are done, merge the results and print the output.

-This takes 2.23s on the ryzen 9 7900 with 24 cores. (`make runner.parallelreadslicefixed16unsafe`)
+This takes 2.23s on the ryzen 9 7900 with 24 cores.

-The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/parallel.go#L16-L119).
+The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/parallel.go#L16-L119), run with `make runner.parallelreadslicefixed16unsafe`.

 Profiling shows:
 - 47% map access